atet/virtual/README.md

 ### 6.4.
 Connect to Nextcloud server

-* You can now connect to the `nextcloud_container` by the Pi's IP address from your web browser
+* You can now connect to the `nextcloud_container` by the Pi's IP address from your web browser to setup Nextcloud
+   * Reminder: you have erased the previous Nextcloud installation from the previous tutorial to start over
-   * Choose a username and password for the Nextcloud administrator account
+   * Choose a username and password for the Nextcloud administrator account (can be the same as the previous tutorial)
-   * Data Folder: Leave as default "/var/www/html/nextcloud/data"
+   * Data Folder: Leave as default "/var/lib/nextcloud/data"
    * Database user: "ncuser"
    * Database password: "password"
    * Database name: "nextcloud"